 Despite reconstruction efforts in war-torn areas, durable solutions for return only exist for about 40% of the 6 million Iraqis who were displaced during 2014-2017.
-2 out of 5 Iraqis who went back home lack adequate housing, jobs and access to basic services.
-The COVID-19 pandemic has moreover placed an additional burden on a health system that has yet to recover from decades of war and neglect.
+2 out of 5 Iraqis who have returned face significant challenges, including inadequate housing, and limited job opportunities and access to basic services.

 Access to basic services such as health care, education and legal assistance are the most pressing humanitarian needs in Iraq today.

 How are we helping?